chpxu/dotfiles/README.md

 Both files have had my own slight modifications.

 #### To-Do
 - [ ] Fix errors in certain `about:` pages.
-This may never be resolved however and will have to cope with defaults
+This may never be resolved however and will have to cope with defaults.
+- [ ] The hover effect on the Tab Center Reborn is not of the correct colour.
-### Waybar, Wayfire, Swaylock, swayidle
+### Waybar, Wayfire, Swaylock, swayidle, nwg-launchers
 Nothing else should need to be done if everything was copied correctly I think.
 <!-- ### swaylock
 ### swayidle -->